Last Updated on December 3, 2021 by Danny

 Some drum sets have pre-attached legs, that you simply slide out by loosening and tightening a screw.

-Make sure that the outer head with the brand name is pointing away from where you are sitting.
+Make sure that the outer drum heads with the brand name is pointing away from where you are sitting.

 The last part of drum configuration that you’ll need to do – as far as the bass drum is concerned – is to attach the bass drum pedal.